plantoncloud/docker-image-stunnel-postgres/README.md

 ## problem

 Any postgres client trying to connect to postgres servers running on planton cloud managed hosting environments fails to connect for the reason explained in this [github issue](https://github.com/traefik/traefik/pull/8935).
-So, clients should use stunnel to be able to successfully connect to the postgres server.
-The server would also run stunnel alongside postgres to terminate the ssl requests from stunnel clients.

 ![does-not-work](docs/image/00-does-not-work.jpg)

 ## solution

+Clients should use [stunnel](https://www.stunnel.org/) to be able to successfully connect to the postgres server.
+The server would also run stunnel alongside postgres to terminate the ssl requests from stunnel clients.

 This project is an interim solution until support for StartTLS lands in istio which is being tracked in [add postgres StartTLS proxying](https://github.com/istio/istio/issues/29761) github issue.